The Grammar Level

 Cursive Penmanship

-Cursive Penmanship Students develop beautiful penmanship through the practice of cursive handwriting using the Rhythm of Handwriting™ method.
+Students continue to develop beautiful penmanship through the practice of cursive handwriting using the Rhythm of Handwriting™ method that was learned in kindergarten.

 Math

-Concepts learned include place value, basic math facts, mental math, and geometry concepts.
+Concepts learned include place value, basic math facts (addition and subtraction), mental math, geometry, measurement, and time.

 Science